genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/includes/RecordAggrFunc.md

 ![Defining Record Aggregation Functions](../../images/CreateViewAggrFunc.png)

-Note that the cell will be grey, and can not be selected, if the column is data type Alphanumeric, the column is a sort key, or there is no format phase defined.
+Note that the cell will be grey, and can not be selected, if the column is data type Alphanumeric, the column is a sort key, there is no format phase defined, or Format Record Aggregation is not selected for the view.